vivrehal/Auth_Sys/README.md

 ## Unveiling Auth_Sys: Your Secure Vault for User Magic

 Welcome to the world of Auth_Sys, where registering users and guarding passwords become a breeze.
-Our C program brings a touch of encryption wizardry and a sprinkle of command-line charm to keep your system secure.
+This C program brings a touch of encryption wizardry and a sprinkle of command-line charm to keep your system secure.

 ## The  Aim: Solid Authentication, Sneaky Passwords

 **Goal**: Auth_Sys is your trusty sidekick for local authentication.
-Our focus? **Authentication and Password Security**.
+It's focus? **Authentication and Password Security**.

 ## What's Cooking: Specs at a Glance